-On February 17, 2015, the United States Environmental Protection Agency (EPA) published in the Federal Register the proposed amendments to the Aerospace Maximum Achievable Control Technology (MACT) found in 40 CFR Part 63, Subpart GG based on its Risk and Technology Review (RTR).
+On December 7, 2015, the U.S. Environmental Protection Agency (EPA) published in the Federal Register the final version of the amendments to the Aerospace Maximum Achievable Control Technology (MACT) found in 40 CFR Part 63, Subpart GG based on its Risk and Technology Review (RTR).
 The Federal Register notice can be found at here.

 Other Potentially Applicable NESHAPs

 Beyond NESHAP GG, there are several Maximum Achievable Control Technology (MACT) standards (40 CFR 63) that may affect sources in the aerospace industry as bulleted below:

 - Miscellaneous Metal Parts MACT (Subpart MMMM) applies to entities that own or operate a miscellaneous metal parts and products surface coating facility that uses at least 250 gallons of coating materials per year and is a major source of HAPs or is located at a major source.

 - Plastic Parts & Products MACT (Subpart PPPP) affects all entities that own or operate a plastic parts and products surface coating facility that is a major source or is located at a major source.